ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/testing/adding-builder-variants/index.md

 To specify which tests suites to run with images built by your builders, you must modify `infra/config/builderconfig/target_test_requirements_config.star`.
-If these tests are expirimental or purely informational, be sure to mark them as non-critical.
+If these tests are experimental or purely informational, be sure to mark them as non-critical.
 See [this CL](https://crrev.com/i/2392510) for an example.

 __NOTE:__ The format of this file has changed substantially since the linked CL was